pydoit/doit/doc/extending.rst

-Apart from those, `doit` also provides a plugin system and expose it's internal API so you can create new applications on top of `doit`.
+Apart from those, `doit` also provides a plugin system and expose its internal :abbr:`API (application programming interface)` so you can create new applications on top of `doit`.

 .. _custom_loader: